kangarko/docs/docs/guides/configuration/systems/ticket.md

     ```

 ## <u>Opening Styles</u>
-We have 2 opening styles, these are as follows
+We have 2 opening styles:

 ### Direct
 - Does not send any information message to the channel you set as the main channel, you must either send this message yourself or write it in the channel description.